 For over 40 years, the beautiful ongoing renovations necessary to transform the old YMCA building into the reality of a true Irish Center, are the results of insightful and masterful planning by the GAAA Boards together with hard work, dedication and hours of volunteerism by members working diligently to accomplish each project as available funds dictate.

 The entire building is smoke-free in compliance with current legislation within Erie County.
 Inside the main entrance is the pub area.
 Music by different Irish groups is featured Friday & Saturday evenings.
-A seisiun* is held the 3rd Sunday of the month at 6 PM for musicians, dancers, singers and storytellers to participate.
+A seisiun* is held the 3rd Sunday of the month at 4 PM for musicians, dancers, singers and storytellers to participate.
+Pub Grub is offered on Tuesday, Wednesday, Friday and Saturday evenings.
+Our Fenian Fish Fry is available on Wednesday and Friday from 4:30 pm on.

 Inside the Buffalo Irish Center is the GAAA Irish Library.
 This library was originally formed to house a collection of books donated by Mr. Roy Phelps of Niagara Falls.
 Through the years, it has evolved into a unique ethnic library in Western New York, one of a kind.
 Our all-Irish library continues to accept book donations that have an Irish content or the story is set in Ireland.
 Periodicals are graciously declined due to availability of space.